MagLev/maglev.github.com/docs/learn.markdown

     "Run after One pretty callcc"
     => #<GsProcess:0xdd33b01 sleep>

 Wow.
-We just moved a complete stack on to a different VM and resumed it there.
+We just copied a complete thread on to a different VM and resumed it there.

 So much for examples, more example code can be found in the [hat trick example](https://github.com/MagLev/maglev/tree/master/examples/persistence/hat_trick)